-Contract Name: Animal and Plant Health Agency Main Contractor: Animal and Plant Health Agency Duration: 8 Days8 Months Contract Value: £20,000million
+Contract Name: Animal and Plant Health Agency Main Contractor: Animal and Plant Health Agency Duration: 8 Days Contract Value: £20,000

 On this project we supported the Animal and Plant Health Agency to investigate and remove samples from a Sweet Chestnut Tree that was the first confirmed case of Sweet Chestnut Blight in the UK.

-AEMG Consultancy department recently completed the removal of Sweet Chestnut trees in the Devon area that were infected with Sweet More >
+AEMG Consultancy department recently completed the removal of Sweet Chestnut trees in the Devon area that were infected with Sweet Chestnut Blight.
+More >